 For an extra tibialis anterior workout, use a recumbent bike with foot pedals.
 Doing so means you have more resistance when drawing your feet back up.

-One unlikely body part you thought might be worked while using a recumbent stationary bike is the abdominals.
+One unlikely body part you thought might be worked while using a recumbent bike is the abdominals.
 One of the primary purposes of the bucket seat on the machine is to engage your abdominal area during the workout.

 You can even adjust the angle of the seat, to engage the abs more.
 This is because your abdominals are stabiliser muscles, which provide strength and balance throughout the whole body.